 top of page

-This piece titled, Traversing the Mind, was created at Lobe Spatial Sound Studio using 4DSOUND technology.
+Traversing the Mind was created in the fall of 2021 at Lobe Spatial Sound Studio using 4DSOUND technology.
 This piece is a hybrid between a musical composition and a sound journey.
 I aimed to bring elements and instrumentation of sound healing and meditation into this piece, to go along with Lobe's mandate of using spatial sound immersion to assist in cognitive-behavioral therapies, meditation practices, and somatic therapies.
 This piece features performances on singing bowls and gongs by sound healer, Bonnie Starcevich; and Mongolian/Tuvan throat singing from internationally renowned throat singer and sound healer, Matthew Kocel.

 To experience the piece, a listener puts on an EEG headset device, which stands for electroencephalogram.
 An EEG device records electrical activity that is being produced by your brain activity.
 This device analyzes the listener's brainwave activity for the amount of alpha [relaxation] and beta [concentration, gamma [peak focus], theta [meditation], and delta [sleep] frequency ranges.
 Brain waves in these frequency ranges are mapped to different elements of the soundscape and control/manipulate these elements based on fluctuations in these frequency ranges.
 Certain frequency ranges manipulate certain sounds.
 The result is a literal and figurative journey through the mind, as we hear the soundscape being manipulated directly from the mind of the listener.
 The piece starts off in the external world, then dives into the internal world of the mind where the listener is taken on a sonic journey through the darkness and tranquility of the mind, and everything in-between.
 The truth is, when we meditate, the process is not always pleasant.
 Sometimes, our thoughts are racing, sometimes things come up - thoughts and emotions that we have to face.
 When you meditate, there is no longer anything to distract you from your true thoughts and feelings.
 And so you have to learn how to sit with your own mind.
 That’s why they call it a meditation “practice.”
 You will of course, encounter moments of tranquility sometimes too and that’s what this music reflects.
 But the world of the mind is infinitely complex and this composition takes a deep dive into the world of the mind.
 Thus there are elements of dissonance and consonance.
 Peace and hostility.